 What is the difference between the Master of Arts (M.A.) and the Master of Education (Ed.M.) degree?

-The Master of Arts degree requires a minimum of 32 points to complete the degree.
-The Master of Education is an advanced degree for applicants who have professional experience as well as a graduate degree in a related field before applying, and requires a minimum of 60 points to complete the degree.
+The Master of Arts (M.A.) degree requires a minimum of 32 points to complete the degree.
+The Master of Education (Ed.M) is an advanced degree for applicants who have professional experience and would like to further their learning and research into the field of higher education.
+The Master of Education (Ed.M.) degree requires a minimum of 60 points to complete the degree.